-Cloud storage services are versatile and come with many options and plans to accommodate all of your filing needs.
+Cloud storage services are versatile and come with many options and plan to accommodate all of your filing needs.

-Sharing and collaboration has never been easier now that we don’t have restrictions on file sizes and amount of files that we can share at one time.
+Sharing and collaboration have never been easier now that we don’t have restrictions on file sizes and the number of files that we can share at one time.

 Whether you need a cloud storage service for your small business or you are simply looking for the best free cloud storage, there is a service for you out there.
 Don’t fret, this guide includes free trials.

 “Throw it in the cloud” and “Can you save that on Dropbox?” are common phrases that we are used to hearing.
 But what does it all mean?

 When someone tells you to save something in the cloud, is that something that’s only available on Mac computers?
 Or is it some mystical place where all of our files go when we save them from our device?